linuxfanboy4/cowsaypp/README.md

 7. Weather functionality requires an internet connection
 8. Angry variants provide alternative ASCII art for each animal
 9. Livestream mode displays random messages about streaming platforms
+10. Vehicle support was added in version 10.6.1
+11. Clothing options are currently only available for cows
+12. Cheap fortune mode provides random interesting facts